unclewangshushu/RxGrpc-kt-extension/README.md

 # RxGrpc-kt-extension
 This is a kotlin extension which allows ReactiveX style gRPC Call.

-It also removes Grpc Message Builder boilerplates.
+It also removes gRPC Message Builder boilerplates.

 # Usage
 with rx extension